medic/cht-android/README.md

 1. Install Android SDK
 2. Clone the repo
 3. Plug in your phone.
 Check it's detected with `adb devices`
 4. Execute: `./gradlew connected[Flavor]WebviewDebugAndroidTest` .
 Eg `./gradlew connectedUnbrandedWebviewDebugAndroidTest` or `./gradlew connectedMedicmobilegammaWebviewDebugAndroidTest`.
 At the moment we have tests only in these 2 flavors: unbranded and medicmobilegamma.
+To avoid failures running the tests, previous versions of the app should be uninstalled first, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can make the tests to fail, and Android needs to have English as default language.

 ## Connecting to the server locally
 Refer to the [cht-core Developer Guide](https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md#testing-locally-with-devices).